cs1302uga/cs1302-ce12/README.md

    If not, explain why not.

 1. As you likely saw while exploring the UML diagram above, there is some redundancy among the different container classes.
-In your notes, draw a new UML diagram that reduces the overall redundancy by adding or removing classes and/or interfaces and making use of appropriate inter-class associations.
+In your notes, **draw a new UML diagram** that reduces the overall redundancy by adding or removing classes and/or interfaces and making use of appropriate inter-class associations.

+   * **Do NOT write any actual code yet!** We want to approve your UML design before you write the since it's generally easier to update a diagram.

+   * **NOTE:** Currently, there is no inheritance or interface relationships in the diagram.
+This step _can_ be solved without either.
+One way to remove reduncy would be to replace a set of classes with a single class that does the same thing.

 1. How does your redesign reduce redundancy?
 Justify your answer.